api-platform/docs/core/pagination.md

 ### Changing Maximum Items Per Page Globally

-The number of maximum items per page can be configured for all resources:
+The number of maximum items per page can be configured for all resources.

+#### Changing Maximum Items Per Page Globally using Symfony

 ```yaml
 # api/config/packages/api_platform.yaml